 Not all of the power is in our hands.
 But we as individuals do have more power than you might imagine.
-Using that power to reduce waste is, in essence, what the zero waste movement is all about.
+Using that power to reduce waste is, in essence, what the zero-waste movement is all about.

 We can all join the zero waste movement.
 And there are several steps we can take to do so.
 We can:

 Waste is a problem due to its current volume and toxicity.
 In today's world, most people operate within a throw-away society.
-Mass-consumption depletes resources at a staggering rate.
+Mass consumption depletes resources at a staggering rate.
 People buy, they use, they throw away... they buy more.

-This over-consumption is one major contributing factor to our climate crisis.
-The food we grow and the products we create require energy, manufacturing, and distribution.
-In an energy-abundant world such as ours (with a sun that can provide all the energy we need and more), this should not be a problem.
-But unfortunately most of the world's growing, manufacturing and distribution still use finite and polluting fossil fuels.
+This should not be a problem in an energy-abundant world such as ours (with a sun that can provide all the energy we need and more).
+But unfortunately, most of the world's growing, manufacturing, and distribution still use finite and polluting fossil fuels.

 So the more we buy, the higher our carbon footprints will be.
-No matter how ethical our purchasing decisions may be – buying anything generally adds to the greenhouse gases we are emitting.
+No matter how ethical our purchasing decisions may be – buying anything generally adds to the greenhouse gases we emit.
 By thinking more about what we throw away – we can help reduce consumption, reduce our carbon footprints, and change things for the better.

-Considering how much water each item you buy consumed can bring home the importance of reducing waste.
-Throwing things away, when it comes down to it, is the same as wasting water.
+Considering how much water each item you buy consumes can bring home the importance of reducing waste.
+When it comes down to it, throwing things away is the same as wasting water.

 So this example allows you to begin to see why throwing one away, as so many of us do so frequently, is such a big problem.
 When you throw away an item of clothing, you are throwing away far more than just the fabric itself.

-The more we buy, the more we consume freshwater, land and other resources.
+The more we buy, the more we consume freshwater, land, and other resources.
 By refusing damaging products, reducing consumption, reusing and repairing items for as long as possible, and recycling, we can reduce our impact on the planet and people in a wide range of different ways.